wearebraid/vueformulate.com/docs/guide/validation.md

 # Validation
 Front-end validation is incredibly important to providing a good user experience to your users, but it’s often skipped due to the pain involved in configuring it.
-Vue formulate reduces the friction of front-end validation to the point where it's so simple to set up that there's really no good excuse not to.
+Vue Formulate reduces the friction of front-end validation to the point where it's so simple to set up that there's really no good excuse not to.

 ```vue